DrewKroeger/DrewKroeger/README.md

 - 👋 Hi, I’m @DrewKroeger
-- 👀 I’m interested in cybersecurity and embedded software design
+- 👀 I’m interested in A lot
-- 🌱 I’m currently learning Security+ concepts and C
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me KroegerDrew@gmail.com